 Recruiting the right people

-If you don’t take the appropriate level of care in recruiting and selecting your users, you can end up redesigning your site based on the input of people who will never need to use it.
-We must ensure we recruit participants that are representative of the real-life users of the websites we test.
+If you don't take the appropriate level of care in recruiting and selecting your users, you can end up redesigning your site based on the input of people who will never need to use it.
+We must ensure that we recruit participants who are representative of the real-life users.

 You can also group by persona or marketing segment.
-In this case, we can recruit twenty participants from each group to total to forty.
+In this case, we can recruit 20 participants from each group to total to 40.